 conserved parameters (charge, spin, mass, etc.) of

 elementary particles over time and space is the global

 symmetry which must be observed.
 The spacetime metric (the

 "vacuum") maintains this symmetry for the creation of

 particle-antiparticle pairs; but because the weak force only

 creates, destroys, or transforms single elementary

-the IVBs is necessary to recreate the primordial metric and
+of the IVBs is necessary to recreate the primordial metric

-and the Weak Force Mechanism"; See: "The Higgs Boson
+IVB and the Weak Force Mechanism"; See: "The Higgs

 Each of the four forces of physics is associated with a specific charge. ("Charge" can be regarded as a type of energetic asymmetry (representing a broken symmetry of light in its temporally conserved form) from which the associated force acquires its characteristic activity.)
 My method of unification (in the "Tetrahedron Model") is simply to show how these charges correspond to broken symmetries of light (broken originally when light is converted into matter or bound energy during the Big Bang).
 This simple method leads to a qualitative understanding of how the forces are unified (they all originate as "symmetry debts" of light), and why they behave as they do (to maintain and restore the symmetric energy state of light - as per Noether's Theorem).
 It is not a quantitative, mathematical understanding, but because it is firmly based upon Noether's Theorem and the physical principles of natural law - energy conservation, symmetry conservation, entropy, and causality - I expect it could be reformulated mathematically into a fully consistent and formal statement of the Unified Field Theory.
 (See: "The Tetrahedron Model".)